owlpharoah/dind3/README.md

 `dind3` is a lightweight Python library that automatically imports NumPy,Pandas and Matplotlib as `np`,`pd`and `plt`.

+Installing `dind3` automatically installs the other three packages

 ## Installation
 ```sh
 pip install dind